SpeedoPasanen/gun-rx/README.md

 - Like Gun, this runs fine entirely in a browser, without any server.
 To sync and persist data, you need at least one.
 Follow instructions on [github.com/amark/gun](https://github.com/amark/gun) about setting up a NodeJS server.

 ## What's Gun?
 A realtime p2p database built on JS that runs in a browser and server(s), created by [Mark Nadal / @amark](https://github.com/amark).
-Got graphs, documents, key-value, you name it.
+Graphs, documents, key-value, you name it.
 Read more: [gun.js.org](http://gun.js.org)

 ## Links
 - [Gun](http://gun.js.org)